AguaClara/Fluoride-Auto/Fluoride_Summer2018.md

 ## Experimental Methods

 ###Electricity-Powered Fluoride Experiments
-The following are protocols used for past semesters' experimentation.
+The following are improvised based on protocols used for past semesters' experimentation.

 ####Protocol for Running Just Water Through the Reactors